mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 ..* Algorithm runtime dependency
 ..* Core packages
 6. dot files for DataProcessingAlgorithms
+7. HDF5/Nexus fix
+8. Kill off unused headers

 Actions
 ========
 * Dump cpack for linux.
-Pete will start looking at the RPMs.
+Pete will start looking at the RPMs
+* Martyn will look into control files
+* Maintenance task to use https://code.google.com/p/include-what-you-use/ via clang
+* Move to using public and private features of the Shared libraries in CMAKE 3.0